Facebook Hacks Every Startup Should Know

 34) Retarget your website visitors.

-Install Facebook pixel on your website, and you can show relevant ads to anyone who has visited automatically, regardless of whether or not they gave you their email address.
+Install the Facebook pixel on your website, and you can show relevant ads to anyone who has visited automatically, regardless of whether or not they gave you their email address.

 35) Make use of custom audiences.